9. Text

 FontWeight number integer

-NOTE The definition of FontWeight in PDF matches the CSS font-weight property, but may be more constrained than font weights used by various font formats.
+NOTE The definition of FontWeight in PDF matches the CSS font-weight property.

 Descent number